beacon-biosignals/julia_pod/README.md

 time it takes to `using MyProject` your project.

-The convention for inclusion into the sysimage is that any project dependency with a **tight** compat bound is included, unless it is blacklisted as a package known not to work with `PackageCompiler.jl`.
+The convention for inclusion into the sysimage is that any project dependency that is **pinned** included, unless it is blacklisted as a package known not to work with `PackageCompiler.jl`.
+To add dependency `TheDependency` to the sysimage, in a julia REPL `Pkg` mode, do `]pin TheDependency`.
+Pinned packages show with a little ⚲ next to them when listed with `]status`.

-This convention came about because the package manager `Pkg.jl` is not aware of what dependencies are included in the sysimage (they are treated as un-versioned dependencies as though they were part of the julia std lib, and always take precedence over whatever dependencies `Pkg.jl` thinks it has added to the project): it is good practice to place tight bounds on any dependencies that are in a sysimage, so that the versions that are actually being used match the versions that `Pkg.jl` thinks it is working with.
-This is why we decided to just make the set of dependencies that have tight bounds be what gets included in sysimages by default.
+This convention came about because the package manager `Pkg.jl` is not aware of what dependencies are included in the sysimage (they are treated as un-versioned dependencies as though they were part of the julia std lib, and always take precedence over whatever dependencies `Pkg.jl` thinks it has added to the project): it is good practice to pin the versions of dependencies that are in a sysimage, so that the versions that are actually being used match the versions that `Pkg.jl` thinks it is working with.
+This is why we decided to just make the set of dependencies that have pinned versions be those that get included in the built sysimage.

 ##### notebooks